douglasgoodwin/what-do-you-see/notes.md

 ## things to try
 gather images of clouds, add to local deepdream database.

-all the images in the frame are made synthetically or generatively. made from the top ten armchairs.
+all the images in the frame are made synthetically or generatively. for example, you might make the decor out of images of the bestselling armchairs.
+Or the people.
+Like a synthetic komar and melamid.
+But it's also how House of Cards was structured.
+People like Kevin Spacey, political intrigue, murder mysteries.

 destory the personality / diversity of local coffeeshops.
+West Elm and AirBnB culture.
+Everything will be comfortable and look familiar.

 Oliver Husain. the edges, the fragility of construction.